YugangW/gpdb/gpdb-doc/markdown/analytics/pl_java.html.md

 With the Greenplum Database PL/Java extension, you can write Java methods using your favorite Java IDE and install the JAR files that contain those methods into Greenplum Database.

 Greenplum Database PL/Java package is based on the open source PL/Java 1.5.0.
-Greenplum Database PL/Java provides the following features.
+VMware Greenplum PL/Java provides the following features.

 -   Ability to run PL/Java functions with Java 8, Java 11 and Java 17.
 -   Ability to specify Java runtime.